SapphirePegasus/SapphirePegasus/README.md

 ## 👋 About Me

 Hello!
 I'm a System Architect, Full Stack Developer & Power Platform Expert from India with a Master's in Computer Applications and over 5 years of experience in the field.
 I build apps that defy expectations and elevate experiences.
-From flashy, dynamic designs to sleek, modern minimalism, I craft digital products that are both elegant and efficient.
+From flashy, dynamic designs to sleek, modern minimalism, I craft digital products that are elegant, efficient and robust.

 ## 🔗 Connect with Me